 A blister, which is also called a vesicle by medical professionals, is a raised portion of skin that is filled with fluid.
 You are probably familiar with blisters from wearing uncomfortable shoes for too long.
 This common cause of blistering produces...
 Read more

-If you know the cause of your blister, you can treat it by covering it with bandages to keep it protected and comfortable.
+If you know the cause of your blister, you can treat it by covering it with bandages to keep it protected.
 Eventually the fluids will seep back in and the blister will disappear.
-You should not puncture a blister unless it is very painful, as the skin over the fluid protects you from infection.
-If you are not sure why you have blistering, you should see your doctor.
+At times, leaving the blister heal by itself without doing anything will work best.

-Causes of Blisters
+Causes of blisters

-- Friction occurs when something rubs against your skin for a prolonged period of time.
+There are many temporary causes of blisters.
+Friction occurs when something rubs against your skin for a prolonged period of time.
 This happens most commonly on hands and feet.

-- Burns, if severe enough, can produce blistering.
+Burns, if severe enough, can produce blistering.
 This includes burns from heat, chemicals, and sunburns.

-Blistering can also be a symptom of certain infections:
+Blistering can also be a symptom of certain infections.

-- Erysipelas is an infection caused by the Streptococcus group of bacteria, which produces skin blisters as a symptom.
+Erysipelas is an infection caused by the Streptococcus group of bacteria, which produces skin blisters as a symptom.

 More rarely, blisters are the result of a skin condition.
 For many of these rare conditions, the cause is unknown.
 A few skin conditions that cause blisters include: